chiefbiiko/bwt/README.md

 ### Basics

-Besides a few constants and interfaces, the module's main exports are two factory functions, `createStringify` and `createParse`, that each create corresponding marshalling functions, `stringify` and `parse`.
+Besides a few constants and interfaces, the module's main exports are two factory functions, `createStringify -> stringify` and `createParse -> parse`.

-As `BWT` uses assymetric keys the module also exports a key generation function: `generateKeyPair`.
-Make sure to store your private keys somewhere safe.
+As `BWT` uses asymmetric keys the module also exports a key generation function: `generateKeyPair`.
+More on [key management](#managing-keys).

-In case of exceptions, fx input validation or MAC verification errors, marshalling ops return `null` rather than `throw`ing errors (to avoid leaking sensitive information). `generateKeyPair`, `createStringify`, and `createParse` will throw on invalid inputs though.

 Find basic interfaces and constants below.